MicrosoftDocs/learn/learn-pr/azure/cna-stream-iot-data/includes/3-exercise-set-up-azure-iot-central.md

 ## Create an Azure IoT Central application

-1. On a web browser, refer to the [Welcome to IoT Central](https://apps.azureiotcentral.com/?azure-portal=true) page.
+1. On a web browser, go to the [Welcome to IoT Central](https://apps.azureiotcentral.com/?azure-portal=true) page.
 1. On the **Welcome to IoT Central** page, select the avatar icon.
 1. When prompted, sign in to access the Azure subscription you'll be using in this module.
 1. On the **Welcome to IoT Central** page, expand the vertical menu and select the **My apps** menu entry.